 Rectangle Measurement Worksheets

-Math worksheets for calculating the measurements of rectangles including perimeter and area of rectangles worksheets.
+Calculating the perimeter and area of rectangles

 Rectangles are fairly straight-forward polygons to measure since it is easy to find rectangles that use whole numbers.
 Rectangles are generally used when students first learn about perimeter and area and it is an opportune time to teach students that units are an essential part of any measurement.
 Without units, numbers are meaningless.
 Get your students into the habit of expressing all of their measurements with the correct units before they learn how to measure other polygons.
 Especially make sure they know that area is always expressed with squared units.